borenstein-lab/MetaLAFFA/README.md

 ##### Configuring metaLAFFA to use a custom annotated gene database

 By default, the setup script does not download any target protein database to map reads against for annotation purposes.
-You can use your own existing database by modifying the pipeline configuration module.
+You can either enable the `--uniprot` flag for the setup script, which will download the UniRef90 database (takes ~80G of free disk space and multiple hours depending on your download speed) and create the necessary gene-to-ortholog and gene count normalization files automatically, or you can use your own existing database by modifying the pipeline configuration module.
+If you use the `--uniprot` option during setup, then you can ignore the following section on configuring a custom target database since metaLAFFA defaults are configured to use the UniRef90 database when present.

 Using your own database (starting from a FASTA file of gene sequences) with the default pipeline configuration will require the following steps:

 1. Change the configuration module to point to your database and use your ortholog nomenclature of choice by editing the `config/operation.py` submodule, changing line 77 to: